 Indicates not case of misunderstanding world.
 Action reasons disappear, identity reasons increase.
 (Remember that he proved first two beakers …beginning).
 Shift in attention to crucial part of own actions.

-Patricia Greenfield gave two lectures in Bruner’s class in 1965 about her current research in Senegal.
+Patricia Fisher Greenfield gave two lectures in Bruner’s class in 1965 about her current research in Senegal.
 Greenfield introduced anthropology’s method saying it studies the “products of culture.”
 However, her own experiments forged new territory by examining the process.
 We can read the published version (1966) and a retrospective synopsis (1969, 1997).
 When replicating Piaget and Inhelder (1962) and Bruner (1965), she ran into silence from the subjects when she asked them “why do you think it is the same (or more or less)?”
 (1997, p.
 1118) So she changed the question to “Why is the water the same (or more or less)?”
 Then the students gave her reasons.
 She concluded that they were exhibiting “an epistemology of mental realism.”
 This held for unschooled Wolof children but not for those with formal schooling.
 She noted the “action reasons” of these unschooled children: “The same because you poured it.”
 Had Greenfield not altered her questions, she would have concluded that the children were unable to explain their reasoning.
 By understanding their epistemologies, she was able to change her interview procedure.

-11/22/65
+11/22/65 [au: Patricia Fisher Greenfield lectures again]

 Inherence imposed on world by organism last time.